Lifepak: History

 In 1994, the Lifepak 11 was released, which set standards in prehospital 12-lead acquisition and transmission.
 In 1997, the Lifepak 500 was released as a public access defibrillator, and brought AEDs to the mainstream public.
 The following year, the Lifepak 12 was released, with improved monitoring and diagnostic capabilities, as well as a standardised button layout.
 Some ambulance services still use the Lifepak 12 due to its reliability and advanced capabilities.

 In 1999, biphasic defibrillation waveforms were made available for the Lifepak 12 and 500 defibrillators and the 'ADAPTIV' biphasic waveform would become the standard waveform used in future models.

 In 2002, the Lifepak 20 defibrillator/monitor was introduced to replace the 9 in the hospital market, while the Lifepak CR Plus was introduced for the public market.

 In 2006, the Lifepak 1000 was introduced to replace the Lifepak 500 in the professional AED market.

-In 2008, the Lifepak 15 was introduced to replace the Lifepak 12 in the prehospital and hospital settings and featured a more refined design, color LCD display, CPR metronome and Bluetooth connectivity for wireless transmission of ECGs.
+In 2008, the Lifepak 15 was introduced to replace the Lifepak 12 in the prehospital and hospital settings and featured a more refined design, color LCD, CPR metronome and Bluetooth connectivity for wireless transmission of ECGs.
 The 15 was also the first model to support Masimo RainbowSET pulse oximetry.

 The newest model, Lifepak 35, was introduced in 2024 and features a complete redesign from earlier models including omitting most of the hard button controls and instead using a touchscreen to control most functions of the device.
-The 35 also features a diagnostic quality LCD display, cprINSIGHT and STJInsight technologies, pediatric AED protocols, and live 12 or 15 lead ECGs.
+The 35 also features a diagnostic quality LCD, cprINSIGHT and STJInsight technologies, pediatric AED protocols, and live 12 or 15 lead ECGs.

 Advanced models include the Lifepak 12, 15, 20, and 35 for use by healthcare professionals such as emergency medical technicians and paramedics.
 Automatic units include the Lifepak 500, Lifepak 1000, Lifepak CR Plus and the Lifepak CR2 for use by members of the public who have been trained to operate them.